syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeNode-Features.md

 <tr>
 <td>
 NodeStateImageList</td><td>
-Indicates the image list with images that are displayed instead of expand / collapse button.</td></tr>
+Indicates the imageclist with images that are displayed instead of expand / collapse button.</td></tr>
 <tr>
 <td>
 OpenImageIndex</td><td>